agiliq/djenofdjango/source/models-tutorial.rst

     DATABASES = {
         'default': {
             'ENGINE': 'django.db.backends.sqlite3', # Add 'postgresql_psycopg2', 'postgresql', 'mysql', 'sqlite3' or 'oracle'.
-            'NAME': 'cd.db',                      # Or path to database file if using sqlite3.
+            'NAME': 'os.path.join(BASE_DIR, 'db.sqlite3')',      # Or path to database file if using sqlite3.
             'USER': '',                      # Not used with sqlite3.
             'PASSWORD': '',                  # Not used with sqlite3.
             'HOST': '',                      # Set to empty string for localhost.
 Not used with sqlite3.